nham/wabbo/drafts/2015-04-22-topology_intro.md

 ---
-title: "Introduction to topological spaces"
+title: Introduction to topological spaces
 ---

 A **topology** on any set $X$ is a collection $\mathcal{T}$ of subsets of $X$ that is